 Ask yourself why.

-People get tattoos for the gamut of reasons, and I’m sure many will disagree with me here.
-But I believe that you should get a tattoo because YOU WANT IT.
+People get tattoos for every reason under the sun, and I’m sure many will disagree with me here, but I believe that you should get a tattoo because YOU WANT IT.
 Any other reason is inappropriate: upping your cool factor, showing your boyfriend how much you adore him, making a statement about what a deep thinker you are, because butterflies are pretty … none of these cut the mustard.
 That last one is especially troubling to me.
 Yes, tattoos are body art so they needn’t be emotionally significant or anything other than beautiful to their owner.
 But a symbol or image that is beautiful or aesthetically appealing to you right now yet holds no other personal significance may lose its importance and allure over time.
 A symbol or image that is aesthetically appealing and significant has a better shot at remaining important – or, at the very least, capturing a specific sentiment or helping you recall/preserve a life-era – over time.
 You will be permanently etching a symbol into your flesh.
-Want it for yourself, or do something else, dammit.
+Want it for yourself, or do something else.
 There are a million ways to express ourselves that aren’t permanent, painful, pricey, and public.
 (I honestly can’t tell where Samantha’s opinion actually falls, but still loved reading her post on getting tons of tattoos as a youth that are now no longer trendy or particularly meaningful to her.
 She also has a Chinese symbol with an unknown-to-her-at-the-time meaning on her neck … more about that below.)